matm/jQuery-File-Upload-Wiki/Uploading-to-nginx-using-the-nginx-upload-module.md

 Lastly, make sure that you have created all necessary folders in the folder structure where you'd like your uploads to live.
 You need a folder for every alphanumeric character.
 If you plan on storing your file uploads in /var/uploads, then you need to create a single folder for every character in the set a-zA-z0-9.
 This has to do with how the upload module handles the file upload in combination with the sessionID header being set.

-## Section 3: Tying it all together

-pending...